Best Times to Visit Hawaii – Weather, Price, Crowds

 **** Crowds are very low until approximately December 20th, then very high through the Christmas and New Year’s holidays.

-From the matrix, you can see that May and September are optimal times for best weather, least crowds, and lowest costs.
-The end of April and beginning of October are also quite good.
+From the table, you can see that May and September are optimal times for best weather, least crowds and lowest costs.
+The end of April and the whole month of October are also quite good.
 Another great time to consider is the very beginning of June before kids get out of school in the U.S.

 I can hardly wait till the highs are in the 70s!